Get Started with Krill¶

 In order to register your CA as a publisher, you will need to copy the RFC 8183 Publisher Request XML and supply it to your Publication Server.
 You can retrieve this file with the CLI subcommand krillc repo request, or you can simply use the UI:

 Your publication server provider will give you a repository response XML.
-You can use the CLI subcommand krillc repo configure to add this configuration to your CA, or you can simply use the UI:
+You can use the CLI subcommand krillc repo update to tell add this configuration to your CA, or you can simply use the UI: